-ATTENTION: Effective Tuesday, March 17, 2020, MPCSD schools will be closed to the public at least through April 7 pursuant to region-wide Shelter in Place.
+ATTENTION: Effective Tuesday, March 17, 2020, MPCSD schools will be closed to the public through the end of the school year on June 12, 2020 pursuant to a state-wide Shelter in Place.
 The District Office is open Monday-Friday 10:00 a.m. - 2:00 p.m. for essential services.
-Read the Order of San Mateo County Health Here.

-This MPCSD COVID-19 FAQ document will remain updated and available until the COVID-19 outbreak has ended.
+This MPCSD COVID-19 FAQ document will remain updated and available until the COVID-19 crisis has ended.
 Check this site regularly for the most up-to-date information from MPCSD staff.

-San Mateo County Alert System: The new number for the San Mateo County Covid-19 Public Call Center is 211.
+San Mateo County Alert System: The number for the San Mateo County Covid-19 Public Call Center is 211.
 This line is open 24/7 in multiple languages.
-You can also text "coronavirus" to 211211 for information and updates.
+You may also text "coronavirus" to 211211 for information and updates.

-What is the most recent email communication from Superintendent Burmeister regarding the COVID-19?
-(Revised 3/25/2020)
+What is the most recent email communication from Superintendent Burmeister regarding the COVID-19 response?
+(Revised 6/2/2020)

 All San Mateo County school districts are coordinating messaging; however, each district has its own unique communication plan and style.
 In MPCSD, we will send periodic emails when necessary and regularly update this MPCSD COVID-19 FAQ page for up to the minute changes and direction.
 We will attempt to manage fear by providing emails only when necessary as to support our community in remaining calm, accessing correct information, and focusing on controlling what we can control.